hindsightio/php-sdk/readme.md

 If you are on Laravel 5.5, you don't need to do anything, we've automatically registered the service provider and the Hindsight logger.

-If you are on Laravel 5.4 or earlier, add the `Hindsight\Providers\HindsightServiceProvider` to your `config/app.php`.
+If you are on Laravel 5.4 or earlier, add the `Hindsight\Providers\HindsightServiceProvider::class` to your `config/app.php`.

 ### Without Laravel